RPL Guide - Bachelor of Nursing (3005105)

 Your right to an appeal

 If you don’t agree with the outcome, you may appeal within 10 working days of the credit decision.
 The appeal will be commenced within 10 working days and should take no longer than 10 working days for an outcome to be reached.
-Within this time you may be invited to participate in an interview and/or offered an alternative means of establishing the level of your existing skills and knowledge, such as a challenge test or special project.
+Within this time, you may be invited to participate in an interview and/or offered an alternative means of establishing the level of your existing skills and knowledge, such as a challenge test or special project.
 You will receive notification about the outcome of the appeal as soon as possible.
-If the decision-maker is the Course Coordinator, any appeal is to the Deputy Vice Chancellor, Academic and their decision is final.
-If the decision-maker is the Deputy Vice Chancellor, Academic, any appeal is to the Chair of Academic Board and their decision is final.
+If the decision-maker is the Course Coordinator, any appeal is to the Pro Vice Chancellor (Academic Quality) and their decision is final.
+If the decision-maker is the Pro Vice Chancellor (Academic Quality), any appeal is to the Chair of Academic Board and their decision is final.
 Any student not satisfied with the outcome may appeal externally to the relevant Ombudsmen Office.

 Exit award thresholds